drug-design/course/docs/chapters/protein-structure.md

 #### Non-Rotameric Side Chain Conformations

-The side chain conformations are highly affected by external parameters, such as ligand binding and protein packing.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/non-rotameric-side-chain-conformations-2a286d7e'><i class='fa fa-play' aria-hidden='true'></i></button>The side chain conformations are highly affected by external parameters, such as ligand binding and protein packing.
 Consequently, commonly up to 10% of the side chains in a protein adopt non-regular (rotameric) conformations.
 For example, in the following enzyme non-rotameric side chains are shown with green carbon atoms.
 Note that three of these residues were found to interact with the ligand molecule (white) in the complex.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer